cyberark/BlobHunter/README.md

 # BlobHunter

-A tool for scanning Azure blob storage accounts for publicly opened blobs.
+An opensource tool for scanning Azure blob storage accounts for publicly opened blobs.
 BlobHunter is a part of  "Hunting Azure Blobs Exposes Millions of Sensitive Files" research:
 https://www.cyberark.com/resources/threat-research-blog/hunting-azure-blobs-exposes-millions-of-sensitive-files

 ## Overview

-BlobHunter helps you identify Azure blob storage containers which store files that are publicly opened to everyone over the internet.
+BlobHunter helps you identify Azure blob storage containers which store files that are publicly available to anyone with an internet connection.
-It can help you check for poorly configured containers storing sensitive data.
-This can be helpful on large Azure subscriptions where there are lots of storage accounts that could be hard to track.
+The tool will help mitigate risk by identifying poorly configured containers that store sensitive data, which is specifically helpful in larger scale Azure subscriptions where there are a significant number of storage accounts that could be hard to track.
-BlobHunter produces an informative csv result file with important details on each publicly opened container in the scanned environment.
+BlobHunter produces an informative csv result file that provides important details on each publicly opened container in the scanned environment.

 ## Requirements